ngambip/Grants_Financial_Analysis/README.md

 ## Project Overview

 This project focuses on analyzing the grant funds of a nonprofit organization to evaluate income and expenditures over a 1-year period.
-The objective is to ensure that donor funds are being allocated and utilized effectively for their intended purposes.
+The objective is to ensure that donor funds are being allocated and utilized for the intended purpose.
 We will analyze and classify expenses to identify the largest expenditure categories and provide data-driven insights.
-Data will be extracted from Sage in CSV format, cleaned and processed in Excel, and loaded into Power BI for modeling and visualization.
+Data will be extracted from SAGE Accounting Package in CSV format, Uploaded, Transformed,modeled, formulate Dax measurements and visualization in power BI.

 ---